Aravindhakumar-M/Greenguard/RGB Indicator/README.md

 `water_level` (topic for water level data)

 ## Acknowledgments
 This script uses ROS and Raspberry Pi GPIO to control LEDs based on water level data.
 Credit to the creators of ROS and the RPi.GPIO library.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.